Cloud DNS FAQ

 the entire request is rejected, and a

 413 Request Entity Too Large message is

 returned.
 See the

 How can I create a Cloud DNS ticket?

-You may submit Cloud DNS requests using the standard Support ticket interface in the Control Panel.
+Submit Cloud DNS requests by using the standard Support ticket interface in the Control Panel.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License